timoweave/toy_problems/README.md

 1. sum two integer without math operator '+', two's complement
 1. serialize/deserialize binary tree
 1. find the max depth of a binary tree

+Here is a list toy problems need more explaination from the author(s).

+1. the power of 4 with a given number (could leetcode explain more?)

 # Install and checkout the result
 ---